At Arden, we're with you every step of the way

-As part of our commitment to fully support our students, Arden University are proud to support Mental Health Awareness Week every year.
+As part of our commitment to fully supporting our students, Arden is proud to support Mental Health Awareness Week every year.

-To support this event, Arden's Vice-Chancellor & Chief Executive Officer, Carl Lygo, issued a statement encouraging anyone out there who is struggling to speak out and get help through the channels provided through Arden:
+To support this event, Arden's Vice-Chancellor & Chief Executive Officer, Carl Lygo, issued a statement encouraging anyone out there who’s struggling to speak out and get help through the channels provided through Arden.

 It is encouraging that there is an ever-increasing awareness and acceptance of mental health issues in our society, especially among young people, but we should not become complacent or think we have done enough.